 It’s always dangerous to generalise, but it’s well documented that unlike sheeting which often contains very low percentages of asbestos, vermiculites can often contain very high levels of asbestos.

 Unfortunately vermiculite finishes aren’t the only asbestos dangers found inside units and houses.
 Some decorative finishes used around the same period also contained asbestos.
 These surfaces are much less common than vermiculite and have a trowelled-on finish as shown in the photo labelled decorative finish below.
 Once again the friable nature of this product makes it easy to dislodge.
-A recent asbestos report led to a number of positive dust samples being taken inside a unit complex of this nature; fortunately air monitoring was within acceptable levels.
+A recent asbestos report led to a number of positive dust samples being taken inside a unit complex of this nature; fortunately, air monitoring was within acceptable levels.
 Even so the owner’s corporation made the difficult but prudent decision to vacate the units while remediation actions were evaluated.

 While any asbestos based product poses an extremely high risk in an enclosed area, it’s important to be aware of external renders and finishes that can also contain asbestos.
-Below are photos of the external finishes on a residence and unit block that both returned positive samples.

 Overall the message is simple; if you’re not sure get it tested by a qualified professional.
 Many asbestos audits on unit complexes only do common areas, and never look inside a unit at ceilings.
 Perhaps the interests of all unit owners would be better served if audits included at least one unit internal, if not more.